junxit/us-congress-bills-113/metadata.md

 - 2014-11-13 — Introduced in House
 - 2014-11-13 — Introduced in House
 - 2014-11-13 — Referred to the House Committee on Energy and Commerce.
+- 2014-11-14 — Referred to the Subcommittee on Energy and Power.
+- 2014-12-09 — Considered under suspension of the rules. (consideration: CR H8891-8892)
+- 2014-12-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5705.
+- 2014-12-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-12-09 — Mr. Latta moved to suspend the rules and pass the bill.
+- 2014-12-09 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8891)
+- 2014-12-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8891)